or

 What's the latest update with the two astronauts stuck in space?

-Wilmore and Williams will be stationed on the ISS until at least spring 2025, NASA officials said in a statement, due to the need for a new spaceship to remove them.
+In December 2024, it seemed Crew-9 members Wilmore and Williams would be stationed on the ISS until at least spring 2025, per a statement from NASA officials, due to the need for a new spaceship to remove them.

 Article continues below advertisement